singh1114/best/_posts/2020-04-12-beginners-guide-to-classification-decision-trees-sklearn.md

 {% include math.html math_code="$= 0.048$" %}

-{% include lazyload.html image_src="https://i.ibb.co/2qQhc3D/Screenshot-2020-04-17-at-11-15-56-PM.png" image_alt="Tree classified using wind with Entropy" image_title="Tree classified using wind with Entropy" %}
+{% include lazyload.html image_src="https://i.ibb.co/2qQhc3D/Screenshot-2020-04-17-at-11-15-56-PM.png" image_alt="Tree classified using wind with Entropy" image_title="Tree classified using wind with Entropy" style="width: 50%; text-align: center;"%}

 Similarly, we will calculate `IG` for other features as well and select the one which produces the highest value of `IG`.